survivejs/react-book/manuscript/05_react_and_flux.md

 };
 ```

+The implementation could be generalized further.
+You could convert it into a factory (`(storage) => {...}`) and make it possible to swap the storage.
+Now we are stuck with `localStorage` unless we change the code.

 ### Persisting Application Using `FinalStore`

 Besides this little utility we'll need to adapt our application to use it.
 Alt provides handy functionality just for this purpose.
-We can persist the entire state of our application using `FinalStore`, bootstrapping and snapshotting. `FinalStore` is store that listens to all existing stores.
+We can persist the entire state of our application using `FinalStore`, bootstrapping and snapshotting. `FinalStore` is a store that listens to all existing stores.
 Every time some store changes, `FinalStore` will know about it.
 This makes it ideal for persistency.

 We can take a snapshot of the entire app state and push it to `localStorage` every time `FinalStore` changes.
 That solves one part of the problem.
-Bootstrapping solves the remaining part. `alt.bootstrap` allows us to set state of the all stores.
+Bootstrapping solves the remaining part as `alt.bootstrap` allows us to set state of the all stores.
 In our case we'll fetch the data from `localStorage` and invoke it to populate our stores.
 This is handy for other cases as well.
-The data can come from elsewhere through a WebSocket for instance.
+The data can come from elsewhere, through a WebSocket for instance.

 T> An alternative way would be to take a snapshot only when the window gets closed.
 There's a Window level `beforeunload` hook that could be used.
 The problem with this approach is that it is brittle.
 What if something unexpected happens and the hook doesn't get triggered for some reason?
 You'll lose data.